wp-plugins/gm-block-bots/readme.txt

 Tags: semalt, buttons-for-websites, darodar, botnet, bots, crawlers, google analytics Requires at least: 3.0
 Tested up to: 4.1.1
-Stable tag: 1.1.2
+Stable tag: 1.1.3
 License: GPLv2 or later

-This blocks semalt.com, buttons-for-websites.com and others with a 403 Forbidden message.
+This blocks semalt.com, buttons-for-website.com and others with a 403 Forbidden message so that they no longer show up in your Google Analytics stats.

 == Description ==

-This blocks semalt.com, buttons-for-websites.com and others with a 403 Forbidden message.
+This blocks semalt.com, buttons-for-website.com and others with a 403 Forbidden message so that they no longer show up in your Google Analytics stats.
 If you have the ability to edit the .htaccess files on your server that may work better, but this is an easy fix if you can't change that file.

 Once installed, this plugin will run automatically in the background; there is no options panel or anything to see in your dashboard.